j-insan3/ansible-nextcloud-groupware/README.md

-Playbook for deploying complete Nextcloud 'groupware' on CentOS 7
+Playbook for deploying complete Nextcloud 'groupware' stack on CentOS 7
 ==============